 Everyone is welcome to propose project ideas, no matter how old you are or where you live.

 We hold public events to collect ideas throughout the City, plus smaller “pop-up” discussions in classes, after-school programs, clubs, and public spaces like T stops, malls, and supermarkets.

-You can also submit your ideas online through the link below, and through social media.
+During the collection phase, you can also submit your ideas online, and through social media.

-Check back in spring for more information on how to become a Change Agent.
+We have finished this process for 2018.
+Check back in 2019 for more information on how to become a Change Agent.

 You can vote to decide what gets funded if you live in Boston and are 12 – 25 years old.